AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-028.md

 +++
-Description = "In this episode Alex interviews Samson Mow, CSO at Blockstream, CEO at Pixelmatic and 25 percent of Magical Crypto Friends.
+Description = "In this episode we spend some time with Dogu Taskiran, CEO of Stambol Studios, a Virtual Reality and Augmented Reality studio specializing in hyper-realistic immersive experiences.
 To access comprehensive show notes, a complete guest bio and links mentioned in the episode take a look below or go to advancetechmedia.org and click the episode title."

 aliases = ["/28"]
 author = "Alexandra Moxin"
 categories = []
-date = "2019-03-03T00:00:01-07:00"
+date = "2019-03-25T00:00:01-07:00"
 episode = "28"
-#episode_image = "img/guest/samson_mow.jpeg"
+episode_image = "img/guest/dogu_taskiran.jpeg"
 explicit = "no"
 #sponsors = [""]
 #images = [""]